alinosi/Ferigo/README.md

-Ferigo is a ship ticketing and booking software.
+Ferigo is a ship ticketing and booking application.

-Enjoy it